String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

-String of Watermelons Plant (Senecio herreanus) flourishes in bright light with some direct sunlight, moderate warmth, average humidity and moderately moist, rich, well-drained, succulents soils coupled with monthly feeding in the growing season.
+String of Watermelons Plant (Senecio herreanus) thrives in bright light with some direct sunlight, moderate warmth, average humidity and moderately moist, rich, well-drained, succulents soils coupled with monthly feeding in the growing season.

 Each leaf bears a translucent window that runs the length of the leaf which allows light to reach into the interior of the leaf where photosynthesis takes place.